sergerad/incremental-merkle-tree-go/README.md

 # Incremental Merkle Tree

-This repository contains a Go implementation of an Incremental Merkle Tree (IMTs).
+This repository contains a Go implementation of an Incremental Merkle Tree (IMT).

+Incremental Merkle Trees are particularly useful in blockchain smart contracts like the [Ethereum 2.0 Deposit Contract](https://github.com/runtimeverification/deposit-contract-verification/blob/master/deposit-contract-verification.pdf).

 ## Usage